zjy365/sailos-website/content/blog/(best-practices)/reduce-container-image-size-case-study/index.en.md

 ### 7. Lessons Learned & Next Steps

-This incident was a painful but invaluable lesson in the hidden complexities of containerized systems.
-Our solution was effective, but it was a reactive, manual procedure—a complex surgery to fix a preventable disease.
-Here are our key takeaways and future preventative measures, framed as a quick FAQ.
+This whole incident was a tough but important lesson.
+Our fix worked, but it was a manual, reactive fix for a problem that shouldn't have happened in the first place.
+Here are our main takeaways.

 **Q: What was the primary cause of the extreme container image bloat?**

-**A:** The primary cause was the interaction between OverlayFS's Copy-on-Write (CoW) mechanism and a large, frequently updated log file (`/var/log/btmp`).
-Each minor update caused the entire 11GB file to be copied into a new image layer, a process that repeated over 270 times, compounding the storage consumption.
+**A:** It was the combination of OverlayFS's Copy-on-Write (CoW) behavior and a large, frequently updated log file (`/var/log/btmp`).
+Every small update to the 11GB file caused the entire file to be copied into a new layer, and this happened over 270 times.

 **Q: Why couldn't you just delete the file with a standard `docker commit`?**

-**A:** Deleting a file in a new layer only adds a "whiteout" marker that hides the file from the final view.
-The original 271 copies of the 11GB file would remain immutably stored in the underlying layers, continuing to consume disk space.
-A full layer squash was necessary to create a new, clean filesystem and truly reclaim the space.
+**A:** Deleting a file in a new layer only adds a "whiteout" marker that hides the file.
+The original 271 copies of the 11GB file would still be stored in the underlying layers, taking up disk space.
+We had to do a full layer squash to actually get rid of the data and reclaim the space.

 **Q: What is the key lesson for other platform engineers from this experience?**

-**A:** The key insight is to treat container images not as opaque black boxes, but as structured, manipulable archives.
-Deeply understanding the underlying technology, like the OCI image specification, allows for advanced optimization and troubleshooting that goes far beyond standard tooling.
-This knowledge is essential for preventing issues like **Kubernetes disk space exhaustion** before they start.
+**A:** The key insight is to treat container images not as black boxes, but as structured archives that you can manipulate.
+If you understand the underlying tech, like the OCI image spec, you can do advanced optimizations that go way beyond what standard tools offer.
+This is crucial for preventing problems like this before they start.

-Our immediate next step is to move from firefighting to fire prevention.
-We have already implemented automated monitoring that triggers an alert if any user image exceeds 50 layers or 10GB in size.
-Furthermore, all new `devbox` base images now ship with password authentication disabled by default and a properly configured `logrotate` service.
+Our next step is to move from firefighting to fire prevention.
+We've already put automated monitoring in place to alert us if any user image grows beyond 50 layers or 10GB.
+More importantly, all new `devbox` base images now ship with password authentication disabled by default and a proper `logrotate` configuration.